 obd demo

-The above commands will download the latest version of the OceanBase All-in-One package online and deploy OceanBase Database using the current account.
-You can later manage OceanBase Database using the obd command.
-For steps on offline installation of the OceanBase All-in-One package and more details about the obd demo command, please refer to the official documentation: Install and configure obd and Quick deployment commands.
+The above commands will deploy OceanBase Database, ODP, and monitoring components (OBAgent, Grafana, Prometheus) using the current account.
+You can later manage OceanBase Database and components using the obd command.
+For steps on offline installation of the OceanBase All-in-One package and more details about the obd demo/obd perf commands, see the official obd documentation: Quick start/Install obd and obd commands/Quick deployment commands.

 Method 2: Use the RPM package